Nevada

 If You Have a Felony Conviction

-Nevada residents only lose voting rights if they are currently incarcerated for a felony conviction.
-Any Nevada resident who lost the right to vote because of a felony conviction can register to vote immediately after their release from prison.
+Nevada residents cannot vote if they are currently incarcerated for a felony conviction.
+Any Nevada resident who lost the right to vote because of a felony conviction can register or re-register to vote immediately after their release from prison.
 There is no waiting period required.
 Pretrial detention, misdemeanors, probation, and parole do not restrict voting rights.
 For additional information, go to the Nevada Secretary of State website.

 Questions about voting in Nevada?